Author

 Dion:

-So what I’m most known for is this thing called the Binder strategy where I don’t raise my rents.
+What I’m most known for is this thing called the Binder strategy where I don’t raise my rents.
 My tenants do, and we can cover that a little bit before we’re done today, but I didn’t start investing until I was 40.
 I got laid off from law enforcement because of the 2008 housing crash, was a single parent with three kids, found out about $89,000 in bad debt in my name.
 I didn’t know existed until the divorce started teaching at A CDL school making $17 an hour.
 So I had a lot of bad debt, not a lot of income, a lot of responsibilities, and decided to try real estate.
 Started out really bad, made every mistake I could think of.
 I think I was trying to make the full list of mistakes that you can.
 I tried to do it without a lease.
 I tried to rent to a friend.

 I did all of those mistakes.
 Then finally decided to educate myself.
 Started house hacking in 2013 with a duplex when everyone was screaming, don’t buy because prices are higher than 2008, so it’s going to crash.
-Got another one in 2015 when everybody was screaming the silver tsunami was about to hit, so prices were going to crash.
+Got another one in 2015 when everybody was screaming, the silver tsunami was about to hit, so prices were going to crash.
 Got another In 2018 when everybody said prices are high in interest, rates are high.
 I was paying 7% interest rates that you can’t possibly do it then.
-And during the pandemic in 2020, I house hacked my second one at fourplex and bought a triplex when everyone was saying it was going to crash because of everything going on in 2021 when forbearance was ending, I bought another duplex and in 2022 I retired after 12 years of investing and now my kids won’t inherit a parent they have to take care of.
+And during the pandemic in 2020, I house sacked my second one at fourplex and bought a triplex when everyone was saying it was going to crash because of everything going on in 2021 when forbearance was ending, I bought another duplex and in 2022 I retired after 12 years of investing and now my kids won’t inherit a parent they have to take care of.
 Instead, they’ll probably inherit millions as just an accidental byproduct of me trying to figure out how not to have to work.

 Dave: